devicefuture/atto/docs/reference/io.md

 ## `input`
 ```
 input message, store
+input store
 ```

 Prompts the user with the text given as argument `message`, and stores the entered response into the variable given as argument `store`.
+If `message` is not present, then an empty input message will be shown.

 <details>
 <summary>Example</summary>